TanDrew87/Decision-Dome/README.md

 # Decision Dome
-# Self-Made Web Applcation Project by An Nguyen
+# Self-Made Web Application Project by An Nguyen
 # Starting Date: 2/11/2022

 ## Table of Contents